 If you are young, fresh out of high school, lack maturity and hard work experiences, and feel homesick, this could be a determining factor in how you process a day of not performing on par with your classmates.
 Living in a new city, sleeping in barracks, missing your home and loved ones, and having to perform at 100% while instructors constantly hand you negative feedback could be the tipping point that breaks you.

-Obviously, 18 years old is old to enough to serve our country and I applaud anyone considering this path.
+Obviously, 18 years old is old enough to serve our country, and I applaud anyone considering this path.
 There are some exceptional Special Operators who are 38-40 years old with 20 years of experience who are invaluable to our country.
-So, I am not saying do not serve.
-Just be aware of the challenges you will face when you're away from home for the first time, and know how to mentally deal with that very real challenge.
+So I am not saying do not serve.
+Just be aware of the challenges you will face when you're away from home for the first time and know how to deal mentally with that very real challenge.

 For more thoughts on the subject, read Top Ten Reasons Why People Fail Special Ops.